rjohnsen/threathunting-book/content/part-1/introduction/the-threathunter-persona.md

       Continuous Improvement
 ```

----

 ## Education

 Then let us move over to talk about education.
-I have noticed there are many questions floating about on how to break into threat hunting.
+There are many questions floating about on how to break into threat hunting.
 To pinpoint the exact path for education for a threat hunter isn't feasible as their background is as diverse as the IT field itself.
 However, certain educational foundations and ongoing learning paths are crucial for shaping a proficient threat hunter.

 The following diagram captures the core elements that contribute to a threat hunter's education and growth, illustrating the balance between formal education, practical experience, and personal interest.
 We'll talk about each layer shortly.